-- 2.5.1 The Scottish Government published an updated Onshore Wind Policy Statement ('OWPS') on 21 December 2022. - 2.5.2 The Ministerial Foreword makes it clear that seeking greater security of supply and lower cost electricity generation are now key drivers alongside the need to deal with the climate emergency.
+- 2.5.1 The Scottish Government published an updated Onshore Wind Policy Statement (OWPS) on 21 December 2022.
+It replaced the version published in November 2017. - 2.5.2 The Ministerial Foreword makes it clear that seeking greater security of supply and lower cost electricity generation are now key drivers alongside the need to deal with the climate emergency.
 In this regard, the Cabinet Secretary for Net Zero, Energy and Transport states (page 3):